 Both their physical and mental health at stake

 LGBTI people have significantly lower health outcomes due to stigma and discrimination, biases held by healthcare providers, and lower socioeconomic status, often linked with lower access to comprehensive health insurance, and are therefore more vulnerable.
 Furthermore, past experience of discrimination, stigma, gatekeeping, misgendering, and non-consented procedures can deter LGBTI people from seeking medical care, leading to later entry into medical systems or no entry at all.

 Research also shows that older LGBTI individuals have higher rates of specific conditions such as obesity, breast cancer, and human immunodeficiency virus (HIV).
-These underlying medical conditions increase the possibility for serious consequences if infected by COVID-19, especially as possible the absence of ensured access to medication and proper treatment for HIV weakens their immune system.
+These underlying medical conditions increase the possibility for serious consequences if infected by COVID-19.
+This includes people living with HIV/AIDS who are not taking treatment, specifies the UK charity NAM.

 LGBTI people of all ages have concealed or are concealing part of their identity by fear or threat of rejection or abuse.
 Being confined in environments, either in family or in residential care settings, where LGBTI people cannot freely express themselves can lead to important stress and can have long-term consequences on people’s physical and mental health.
 This may lead to an increase in domestic violence experienced by LGBTI people.

 Increased barriers to access healthcare